 Personal and Health Matters

-I’m religiously observant and cannot attend classes or field on religious holidays.
+I’m religiously observant and cannot attend classes or practicum on religious holidays.
 What do I do?

-Please notify your advisor, your instructors and your field instructor of the upcoming holiday(s) and note what day(s) you will not be able to attend classes and field.
-They can help you develop a plan for making up any missed work or days in field.
+Please notify your advisor, your instructors and your practicum instructor of the upcoming holiday(s) and note what day(s) you will not be able to attend classes and practicum.
+They can help you develop a plan for making up any missed work or days in practicum.
 It is the University Senate’s policy to give students who are absent because of their religious beliefs “an equivalent opportunity to register for classes or make up any examination, study, or work requirements.”
 You cannot be penalized for absence due to religious beliefs, and alternative means can be sought for satisfying your academic requirements.

-What happens if I get sick or have a personal emergency and miss classes and field?
+What happens if I get sick or have a personal emergency and miss classes and practicum?

 I’m not feeling well.
 Where can I go for medical attention?

 Basic medical services are provided on campus at Columbia Health, on the 3rd and 4th floors of John Jay Hall.
 You may make an appointment online, by phone (212-854-7426), or in person at the information desk on the third floor of John Jay Hall.
 If you have an emergency, we encourage you to call 911 or go to your nearest hospital.
 (If you live near campus, you should head to St. Luke’s-Roosevelt Hospital Emergency Room, on 113th Street and Amsterdam Avenue, 212-523-3347.)
 Your Student Medical Insurance Plan covers emergency room visits.

 For more details about your student medical insurance, go to Columbia’s Health Insurance page.
 NOTE: You will receive an Insurance ID card in the mail.
 If you need medical assistance off campus prior to receiving that card, you may download atemporary card (PDF: 1 page).